Flow

 A lot of it comes down to how you approach the challenges you set.

 In Kotler’s case, this meant taking on a “deliberate play” approach to building skill.
 “The idea was, let's start with an existing motor pattern, something I can do 100% of the time with zero fear and a 100% success rate, or 95% success rate, and build one inch at a time,” he explained in a 2023 Flow Radio podcast episode.
-“Deliberate play is to do exactly what you did before, but just improv a tiny little bit on top of it.”
+“Deliberate play is to do exactly what you did before, but just improve a tiny little bit on top of it.”
 It’s a more flexible and open-ended tactic than its counterpart, deliberate practice.

 It may or may not be coincidental that “play” is a high-traffic word for my partner’s Aunt G. She used it several times during our visit, usually while describing some kind of intense-sounding workout routine.
 The fact that I remember this goes to show that it left an impression, and for good reason: “Play” is a mindset shift.
 It infuses a task with novelty and fun, and maybe a touch of exploration.
 “Play” turns a chore into a creative experiment and reframes a challenge as a riff.
 It’s an approach that’s friendly to producing flow, which benefits from positive emotions.